Double Layer Chocolate Sprinkle Cake

 - Spray oil

-7. Set the timer for 30 minutes.
-At 30 minutes, test the cake with a wooden toothpick* for crumbs.
+8. Set the timer for 32 minutes.
+For best results, rotate the pan(s) at 26-28 minutes, being careful to close the oven door gently.
+At 32 minutes, test the cake with a wooden toothpick** for crumbs.
 If the toothpick does not come out clean, set the timer for another few minutes and test again with a new toothpick.
 I baked this cake for 35 minutes here in Denver (5400 ft).

 10. To decorate, empty the sprinkles into a bowl.
 Put one cake on a plate.
 Using a butter knife or spatula, spread a layer of icing on the top of the first cake.
 Stack the second cake layer on top.
 Scoop a good amount of icing onto the top of the cake and spread around on top and start working down the sides.
 Continue with the remaining icing to finish the sides.